ni8mr/bangladeshi-locations-in-google-sheet/README.md

 Note that, there is a variable named **lastRow** inside the **setupDivisionAndDistrictAndUpazilaDropdowns** function.
 You can edit it to fix the row until which you want to load initial (division) data.
 For now, from 2nd row to 10th row is populated initially.

-# Important note
+# Important notes

-**Google sheet update doesn't become visible immediately**.
-You need to click on a differet cell to trigger the re-render of the sheet and relevant changes will become visible.
+1. **Google sheet update doesn't become visible immediately**.
+You need to click on a differet cell to trigger the re-render of the sheet and relevant changes will become visible. <br>Example - After updating **division** selection, click on a different cell and than dropdown with the relevant **districts** will become available.

-Example - After updating **division** selection, click on a different cell and than dropdown with the relevant **districts** will become available.
+2. **You need to provide necessary permission to the script to access your google sheet.**